-In general, the purpose of financial reporting is to provide the external parties that read financial statements with information that will help them make decisions or draw conclusions about an entity.
+In general, the purpose of financial reporting is to provide the external parties with information that will help them make decisions or draw conclusions about an entity.
 In order to address the needs of as many parties as reasonably possible, the APCD, in accordance with required reporting standards, presents government-wide financial statements and fund financial statements.